 These health benefits show that drinking Aloe Vera juice is highly medicinal and preventive against likely diseases.
 Nevertheless, there are some special precautions & warnings which are:

 1. Children under the age of 12 are advised against drinking Aloe Vera or any juice that contains Aloe Vera.

 2. Pregnant and nursing mothers are advised against Aloe Vera by mouth because it might lead to miscarriage and risk in birth defects.
 Nevertheless, scientific research is undergoing to affirm this theory.

 3. It is advisable not to take Aloe latex if you have hemorrhoids.
 It might worsen the condition.

 4. Taking high dosage of Aloe latex have been linked to kidney failure and other serious conditions.

-5. Stop taking Aloe Vera 2 weeks before surgical appointment because this might affect your blood sugar levels which could interfere during and after surgery.
+5. Stop taking Aloe Vera 2 weeks before the surgical appointment because this might affect your blood sugar levels which could interfere during and after surgery.

 These are extremely how beneficial Aloe Vera and don’t ignore warnings and precaution.
 Consider them because they might be helpful.
 You might like to learn how to make a juice or smoothie out of Aloe Vera; then, read this article.